Adrian7305/movies_visualization/README.md

 **Purpose**
 The purpose of this document is to provide a detailed Software Requirements Specification (SRS) for the Movie Dataset Analysis project.
-This project aims to analyze a movie dataset to gain insights into various aspects such as popular genres, highestgrossing movies, and the relationship between budget and revenue.
-The document is intended for the intern responsible for implementing the project and serves as a guide to understand the project requirements and objectives
+This project aims to analyze a movie dataset to gain insights into various aspects such as popular genres, highest grossing movies, and the relationship between budget and revenue.

 **Scope**
 The scope of this project includes the following tasks: